carbon-io/carbond/doc/Endpoint.md

 Asynchronous operations begin with an ```_``` and are implemented by the ```_get```, ```_put```, ```_post```, ```_delete```, ```_create```, ```_head```, ```_options``` class methods.

+Asynchronous operations provide direct access to the raw ```HttpRequest``` and ```HttpResponse``` objects and should be used when low-level manipulation of these objects are required or the endpoint author wishes to use an asynchronous.
+Implementing an operation using the asynchronous interface is slightly more work than implementing the equivalent synchronous interface and requires more manual handling of errors.

-Each operation is represented as either:
+Each asynchronous operation is represented as either:
 * A function of the form ```function(req, res)```
 * An ```Operation``` object.
 This is more elaborate definition which allows for a description, parameter definitions, and other useful meta-data as well as a ```service``` method of the form ```function(req, res)```